 Schools must have “on file . . . a description of all course offerings that may comply with the requirements of the law.”
 Schools must also provide parents with “timely and periodic information concerning graduation requirements,” especially if your kid’s graduation “may be in question.”

 *Note: Illinois also requires that all high school students take a statewide assessment (test).
-Starting in the 2016-2017 school year, the SAT with essay is the required statewide test in Illinois high schools.
+Starting in the 2016-2017 school year, the SAT with the essay is the required statewide test in Illinois high schools.
 All public school students enrolled in grade 11 will take the SAT or the DLM-AA, an alternate test for students with significant cognitive disabilities.
+See details about accommodations for students with documented disabilities here.

 Updated: February 2018